leaded-solder/x68000-pro-picopsu/README.md

 Thanks to Dave Park for advice on thermal reliefs and reliable usage of the 74LS04.

 Thanks to Kanji for test-building one of these and taking good pictures for the assembly instructions.

+Thanks to sampson for finding a mistake in the testing instructions.